Skip to content

 Sterling, brass, copper

-Sterling silver 925, brass, and copper sit alongside premium woods, Corian, and carbon fibre.
+White gold plating, brass, and copper sit alongside premium woods, Fenix, and carbon fibre.
 We do not compromise on origin or alloy — the only constraint we accept is your design.

 4. N° 04